 I made a pack for managing Google tasks and task lists.
 After connecting a Google account, the pack enables creating, updating, and deleting tasks with the

-The subsequent stages listed below will likely only be implemented once Coda announces that the Pack Editor is moving out of beta (i.e. once packs can be published).
+The Google Tasks service and API is fairly complex, so I will be rolling out additional functionality in stages.
 Let me know if there is a feature that was not listed or that you would prefer be implemented sooner.

 - show task relational information on read Formula results, namely the parent task identifier and position of the task among its sibling tasks

 - enable moving a task vertically under a different parent or to the top level, and horizontally to another position among its siblings

 The Google Tasks API is currently labelled as experimental, and several features are not yet supported.
 Most notably, it is currently impossible to set or update the due time of a task (only its date is settable) or the links associated with a task.
 I omitted these properties from the create and update Actions for now (the